When most of us think of gold, we think of watches, rings, necklaces and even teeth.

 Simply put, solving this problem was paramount to continued success.

-The customer’s main concern was not so much that plasma treatment was effective–this would be a secondary benefit of using the Surface Analyst–but knowing that the process they’re pursuing to implement would work for their material system.
+The Organizational Implications The customer’s main concern was not so much that plasma treatment was effective--this would be a secondary benefit of using the Surface Analyst--but knowing that the process they’re pursuing to implement would work for their material system.

 This means that on an organizational level, they would be able to move forward with the implementation of an expensive but presumed-to-be effective process that would allow them to scale their operation.